 This is an excellent book for learning how to speak Japanese at a higher and more fluid level.
 There are 3 books in this series: one for beginner to intermediate learners, one for intermediate to advanced learners, and a special book for job interviews.

-The selling point of the books is that each comes with a CD with audio for practice exercises and conversations of a native Japanese speaker.
-The listener then shadows or mimics the audio, trying to match perfectly the speed, intonation, tone… everything.
+The selling point of the books is that each comes with a CD with audio for practice exercises and conversations with a native Japanese speaker.
+The listener then shadows or mimics the audio, trying to match the speed, intonation, tone… everything perfectly.

 Therefore, JLPT5 is a great first goal to shoot for as an early student of Japanese, and this book is all about reaching that goal.

 The book is easy to follow, the pacing is well-done, and the illustrations really excel the learning process.
 The best part is this book contains actual questions from the real JLPT5 exam, so there’s no doubt as to the efficacy of the material!

 Plus, this book offers printable flashcards and audio for listening comprehension as well.
 Lastly, it’s extremely affordable, making it one of the best cheap books to learn Japanese!

 Staying on our theme of JLPT mastery, this series of books offers a dialed-in focus for each level of the JLPT exam after N5 (i.e. N4-N1).
 To make things even better, each level has 5 books that focus on the most important areas of Japanese mastery: grammar, kanji, vocabulary, listening, and reading.

 As you may be able to tell, these are no-funny-games books with in-depth and thorough explanations of each topic, plenty of practice questions, and some mock tests that mirror the JLPT exam.
 For that reason, they can be very cold and dry – no goofy images or wild stories here!